teociaps/azdo-workitem-decomposer/marketplace/marketplace.md

 - For detailed usage instructions, troubleshooting, and tips, see the [GitHub Wiki](https://github.com/teociaps/azdo-workitem-decomposer/wiki).
 - Report issues or request features on the [GitHub repository](https://github.com/teociaps/azdo-workitem-decomposer).

+## 📦 Releases

+For information about releases and the changelog, please refer to the [Releases page on the Wiki](https://github.com/teociaps/azdo-workitem-decomposer/wiki/Releases).

 ---

 <p align="center">